SwantikaD/SMPS-Cycling-Test-Script/README.md

 1. Connection Issues
     - Ensure all hardware connections are correct and secure.
     - Verify that the instruments are using the correct serial port and GPIB addresses:
-        HV PSU: ASRL6::INSTR
+        - HV PSU: ASRL6::INSTR
-        Load 1: GPIB0::2::INSTR
+        - Load 1: GPIB0::2::INSTR
-        Load 2: GPIB0::1::INSTR
+        - Load 2: GPIB0::1::INSTR

 2. Communication Errors
     If the script connects but fails to communicate (i.e., all 3 retry attempts fail):
     - Power cycle the instrument and rerun the script.
-    - If the issue persists, use Keysight Command Expert to reset the instrument:
+    - If the issue persists, use Keysight Command Expert (CE) to reset the instrument:
         - Install Keysight Command Expert.
         - Connect to the instrument and send a reset SCPI command.
-        - For a tutorial, watch this video: https://www.youtube.com/watch?v=nHSU6RjHCqE
+        - Watch this [tutorial](https://www.youtube.com/watch?v=nHSU6RjHCqE) to set up an instrument and send SCPI commands in CE.